Max Dehn, Axel Thue, and the Undecidable: Axel Thue and the Word Problem for Semigroups

-In this case, the term rewriting problem becomes the word problem for (finitely generated) semigroups in \cite[p.
+With this setup, the term rewriting problem becomes the word problem for (finitely generated) semigroups in \cite[p.
 494]{thue}.
-In Thue's own words:\footnote{Engl. translation: Assuming an arbitrary choice of given words $A$ and $B$, to find a method through which one can always decide after a computable number of operations whether any two given words are equivalent with respect to $A$ and $B$.} \begin{quote} Bei beliebiger Wahl der gegebenen Zeichenreihen $A$ und $B$ eine Methode zu finden, durch welche man nach einer berechenbaren Anzahl von Operationen immer entscheiden kann, ob zwei beliebige gegebene Zeichenreihen in Bezug auf die Reihen $A$ und $B$ \"aquivalent sind oder nicht. \end{quote}
+Notice that one replaces the question $w=1$ in the word problem for groups by $w_1=w_2$ for two words $w_1,w_2$ in the case of semigroups.
+Thue describes the problem as follows: assuming an arbitrary choice of given words $A$ and $B$, to find a method through which one can always decide after a computable number of operations whether any two given words are equivalent with respect to $A$ and $B$.\footnote{German original in \cite[p.
+494]{thue}: Bei beliebiger Wahl der gegebenen Zeichenreihen $A$ und $B$ eine Methode zu finden, durch welche man nach einer berechenbaren Anzahl von Operationen immer entscheiden kann, ob zwei beliebige gegebene Zeichenreihen in Bezug auf die Reihen $A$ und $B$ \"aquivalent sind oder nicht.}

 The 1914 paper is cited very frequently in the literature, for example by Post in 1947 \cite{post3}, whereas the three other papers are mostly unknown.
 Richard B\"uchi speculates in \cite[p.
 235]{buechi} that Post might have known Thue's papers already in 1921, when he wrote his paper \cite{post0} on canonical systems which may be seen as a continuation (and extension) of Thue's ideas.
-But this seems unlikely given the first sentences in \cite{post3}.
+But this is not reflected in the first sentence of \cite{post3}: \begin{quote} Alonzo Church suggested to the writer that a certain problem of Thue might be proved unsolvable.\footnote{See \cite{post3}.} \end{quote}

-\section{Dehn, Thue, and the Princeton community}
+\section{Dehn, Thue, and the Princeton Community}

 Dehn's student Wilhelm Magnus was a faculty member in Frankfurt from 1933 to 1938.
 He rejected the Nazi government in public and was suspended from office for this reason.
 During the second world war he had to work in a private company.
-In 1947 he was appointed to G\"ottingen but moved to the United States one year later and finally became member of the Courant institute in 1950.
+In 1947 he was appointed to G\"ottingen but moved to the United States one year later and finally became member of the Courant Institute in 1950.
 Already in the academic year 1934/35, Magnus visited Princeton.
 This fact alone implies that in the mid 30's the Princeton community was fully aware of the word problem.
-This applies in particular to the topologists, among which Solomon Lefschetz, James Alexander, Ralph Fox and Marston Morse (who arrived in 1935) were prominent figures.
+This applies in particular to the prominent topologists Solomon Lefschetz, James Alexander, Ralph Fox and Marston Morse (who arrived in 1935).
 The books by Lefschetz \cite{lefschetz} (1930) and Kurt Reidemeister \cite{reidemeister} (1932) refer to Dehn.
 Alexander and Fox were experts in knot theory at Princeton.